-We will continue to seek expansion opportunities through opening new branches and acquisitions.
+We will continue to seek expansion opportunities through opening new pawnbroking and retail branches as well as through acquisitions.
 These strategic approaches will eventually translate into profit for the Group over time, thereby enhancing our shareholders' value.

-More emphasis will also be placed on the development and growth of our moneylending business by offering both secured and unsecured loans.
+More emphasis will also be placed on the development and growth of our moneylending business by offering primarily secured loans.
 As we aim to expand our jewellery retail business, our gold trading business is expected to remain stable.
 We remain focused on our strategic priorities to generate growth.